orkes-io/docs/docs/reference-docs/operators/join.md

 In this case, both fork tasks should be marked as optional.

-And the join task is joined using the following join script.
+The join task is joined using the following join script.

 ```javascript
 (function(){